nishamuktewar/techtree/topics/mini_projects.md

 * detect qualities of a person (age, gender, race, income, email domain) from audio

+* detect qualities of a person from image data

 * attempt a recommended agenda by going through e-mails and doing some content

 * evaluate speech to text libraries